NicLandajo/comfy-monitor/README.md

 #

-Please not that at the moment this tool developed and tested over ComfyUI Desktop only, not Portable one.
-But it should work the same if you want to try it.
-I will go over testing on Portable soom.
+Please note that at the moment this tool is developed and tested over ComfyUI Desktop only, not Portable one.
+But it should work fine if you want to try it.
+I will go over testing on Portable soon.